THERAPY SESSIONS ARE NOW ONLINE VIDEO APPOINTMENTS ONLY.

 ‘Cognitive Behavioural Therapy’ (CBT) is the name given to the short term intervention for anxiety, panic attacks, behavioural and eating problems, OCD (obsessive compulsive disorders) or Post Traumatic Stress Disorder (PTSD).
 CBT is recommended by NICE, by the NHS and most insurance companies.
 It can also be helpful for other difficulties.

-EMDR Therapy (Eye Movement Desensitisation & Reprocessing) is another cognitive therapy Colleen can offer.
-EMDR is a recognised treatment for PTSD, anxiety disorders, pain management and other problems.
+EMDR Therapy (Eye Movement Desensitisation & Reprocessing) is another therapy Colleen can offer.
+EMDR is a recognised treatment for PTSD, anxiety disorders, pain management and many other longstanding problems.
+ATTACHMENT FOCUSED EMDR (AF-EMDR) is recommended for people who have had much longer term relational traumas and attachment issues dating back many years.
+Here is a short video clip which describes Attachment Focused EMDR.

 Solution-Focused Therapy is another brief therapeutic approach which helps you build on your existing strengths.